huynguy-db/arcion-docs/content/docs/references/extractor-reference.md

     This specifies a single column or a group of columns to be used by replicant.
 We strongly recommended that you create an index on `update-key` on the target table explicitly to get better replication performance.

 14. **delta-snapshot-interval**: The interval (in seconds) between two incremental replication cycles.
-This configuration allows you to specify how frequently Blitzz replicant should query the source database and pull incremental changes.
+This configuration allows you to specify how frequently Arcion replicant should query the source database and pull incremental changes.

 15. **replicate-deletes**: This configuration allows you to disable delete replication.